 Since the dawn of Software development, It has been a tedious job to avoid technical mistakes.
 Developers being human can commit mistakes.
 By sharing these few mistakes we as a developer make sure that we are learning and helping others avoid such problems.

-This is PART 1 in the series of blogs Part 2 & Part 3 I am writing to explain few of my mistakes, blunders or stupidity which I have committed in some of my projects.
+This is PART 1 in the series of blogs I am writing to explain a few of my mistakes, blunders or stupidity which I have committed in some of my projects.
 The mistakes were committed in different roles as a Developer or Consultant or Administrator.
-Reader is expected to have some prior knowledge of Salesforce so that this blog make some sense.
+The reader is expected to have some prior knowledge of Salesforce so that this blog makes some sense.
 It will be great if you have an understanding of how the various components are developed in Salesforce.
 A Salesforce Administrator or Developer is surely going to appreciate this blog.

-Sometimes Even a Simplest Job Can Be Difficult: Automated Send Email FROM Address
+Sometimes Even the Simplest Job Can Be Difficult: Automated Send Email FROM Address

 Email Rainfall Everywhere: Email Delivery Testing

-With these 2 stories I expect other Salesforce Developer, Administrator or Team Leads will learn and advice their team members to be very careful.
+With these 2 stories I expect other Salesforce Developers, Administrator or Team Leads will learn and advise their team members to be very careful.